maizzle/maizzle.com/content/docs/configuration/browsersync.md

 ### watch

+Type: Array

 Array of additional paths for Browsersync to watch.

 By default, the following paths are watched for file changes:

 - all files in your project's `src` folder
 - `tailwind.config.js`